Q: What’s the Minimum Wage in My City and State? A 2022 and 2023 Guide

 Obviously, reconciling these two opposing positions is a difficult policy problem.
 That’s why many cities and states have taken it upon themselves to raise their own minimum wages.
 And in response, some business owners are getting creative with how they’re handling minimum wage hikes.

-Many localities are working toward a $15 per hour minimum wage, which equates to $31,200 per year based on a 40-hour week.
-The California minimum wage, for example, starts at $15.50, and may be higher depending on your city and number of employees.
+Many localities are working toward a $15 per hour minimum wage, which equates to $31,200 per year based on a 40-hour workweek.
+The California minimum wage, for example, starts at $16 per hour, and may be higher depending on your city and number of employees.

-The SeaTac area Washington state has the highest minimum wage at $19.06 for hospitality and transportation workers.
+The SeaTac area of Washington state has the highest minimum wage at $19.71 per hour for hospitality and transportation workers.
 The lowest minimum wages are in Georgia and Wyoming, at $5.15 per hour—although most employers in those states will still need to pay the federal minimum wage.

 What’s the difference between minimum wage and tipped wage?

-The Fair Labor Standards Act (FLSA) sets the federal minimum wage at $7.25 per hour for “covered, nonexempt workers.”
+The FLSA sets the federal minimum wage at $7.25 per hour for “covered, nonexempt workers.”
 If you fall in at least one of the below categories, your employees are covered under this law:

 • You have at least two employees.